How To Install Ubuntu Linux on an Empty Hard Drive

 When the hard drive of my old Toshiba Satellite died suddenly I thought of getting rid of it, but when I learned that you could buy a refurbished hard drive on ebay for very little money (around $35) I ordered one and installed it.

-As soon as the first screen comes up press F12 (or Escape or F2 depending on the computer you're using).
-You will be taken to a menu of options where you will need to change the booting order to boot from the USB drive first (this link offers a pretty good explanation of how to do it, depending on the computer you're using).
+The first thing you need to do is to plug the USB stick in a USB port and turn on your computer.
+As soon as the first screen comes up press F12 (or Escape or F2 depending on the computer you're using) and choose the option to boot the computer from the USB drive.
+This link offers a pretty good explanation of how to do it.

 Overall, I am very happy that my old laptop got a new lease of life, and that installing (and using) the free and open source Ubuntu on it was easy and painless.

 Having an empty laptop with Ubuntu installed will provide you with a blank canvas to start configuring it for web development.
 You can now create ssh keys, install Git, learn to use the terminal, build and deploy websites, etc. But we'll talk about those things in other posts.